zextras/tech-doc/source/carbonio/admincli/backup.rst

 How to Activate |backup|
 ------------------------

-Once you have finished your server setup, you need a few more steps to configure the Backup component and have all your data automatically backed up.
+Once you have finished your |carbonio| setup, you need a few more steps to configure the Backup component and have all your data automatically backed up.